jitsucom/bulker/.docs/db-feature-matrix.md

 ### BigQuery Stream

-❌ Not supported, though it's possible to implement.
+> ❌ Not supported

+It's possible to implement, but without deduplication, so we decided not to.

 ### BigQuery Batch

-✅Supported
+> ✅ Supported

 - Write to tmp file
 - Use Loader API to load to tmp_table from tmp file